 Shakshuka is a traditional recipe of the Arab cuisine.
+This traditional breakfast recipe bursts with flavor!
 It’s served directly in the pan with warm bread.
 I love the tradition to place it in the middle of the dining table, and everybody eats from the same plate with your hands, using the bread as your cutlery.
-The use of the spicy harissa, mint, and cumin gives this dish the typical and delicious taste which makes it so unique.
-Most of the recipes using canned tomatoes, but you know I love as little as processed food, and therefore I made this recipe for you using fresh tomatoes.

 - Cook the olive oil, minced garlic, and onion for 2 minutes in a non-stick frying pan over medium heat.
 Mix in the paste and spices.
 Add the tomato, mint, and water and cook for 15 minutes, stirring occasionally.